fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 ### Exercises 4.15.-4.23.

-In the next exercises, basics of user management will be implemented for the Bloglist application.
+In the next exercises, the basics of user management will be implemented for the Bloglist application.
 The safest way is to follow the story from part 4 chapter [User administration](/en/part4/user_administration) to the chapter [Token-based authentication](/en/part4/token_authentication).
 You can of course also use your creativity.

 **One more warning:** If you notice you are mixing async/await and _then_ calls, it is 99% certain you are doing something wrong.
 Use either or, never both.

 #### 4.15: bloglist expansion, step3

-Implement a way to create new users by doing a HTTP POST-request to address <i>api/users</i>.
-Users have <i>username, password and name</i>.
+Implement a way to create new users by doing an HTTP POST request to address <i>api/users</i>.
+Users have a <i>username, password and name</i>.

 Do not save passwords to the database as clear text, but use the <i>bcrypt</i> library like we did in part 4 chapter [Creating new users](/en/part4/user_administration#creating-users).